raquo/Laminar/website/docs/documentation.md

 }
 ```

-It doesn't even work well, because if `userVar` updates, the displayed name will not update.
-And if you try to fix that, you will run into an infinite loop of two vars updating each other.
-You could break that loop with a strategically placed `.distinct` filter to eliminate redundant updates, but instead of fighting with redundant state with manual syncing, consider a much simpler solution:
+It doesn't even work well, because if `userVar` updates after initializing this component, the displayed name will not update.
+And if you try to fix that, you will run into an infinite loop of two Vars updating each other.
+You could break that loop with a strategically placed `.distinct` filter, but instead of fighting with redundant state using such manual syncing, consider a much simpler solution:

 ```scala
 def nameInput(userVar: Var[User]): HtmlElement = {